Skip to content

 Create views of multiple turnover constraints or estimators for a subset of assets.

-turnover_view returns a vector of turnover constraint or estimator objects, each restricted to the indices or assets specified by i.
-This enables batch processing and composable handling of asset subsets across multiple turnover specifications.
+port_opt_view returns a vector of turnover constraint or estimator objects, each restricted to the indices or assets specified by i.

 Arguments